Menu

 • Spruce Woods Provincial Park

-• 6
+• 9

 PLEASE READ THE REQUIREMENTS AND ALL DETAILS BELOW PRIOR TO REGISTRATION

-This event will be an overnight Backpacking trip in Spruce Woods Provincial Park.
-This trip will include a MANDATORY pre trip meeting on THURSDAY, JUNE 8, 2023 @ 7:00 PM.
+This trip will include a MANDATORY pre trip meeting on TUESDAY, JUNE 17, 2025 @ 6:30 PM.

 There are a limited number of spaces available in this event.
-Please keep in mind you MUST be available for the pre trip meeting on Thursday, June 8 to be able to attend.
+Please keep in mind you MUST be available for the pre trip meeting to be able to attend.
 We are giving Backpacking course participants priority access to this trip using a special registration code provided once you've done the course (past participants can expect an email with this info - if you didn't receive it, please reach out).
 Those wanting to register will then be given a spot on a first come, first serve basis.

 This trip will proceed rain or shine; plans will be adjusted accordingly in the case of bad weather.
 We have access to outdoor shelters during this event.
 Full details will be provided to registered attendees.